devang7/ascent/README.md

 # Project Ascent

-This is my personal project which aims at solving Algorithms in Scala with a purely functional paradigm.
+This project aims at solving Algorithms in Scala in a functional paradigm.